 I think of side hustles and side businesses a little bit differently.

-I see the side business as something more involved than a “gig” (like driving for Uber).
+I see the side business as something more involved than a “gig” (like driving for Lyft or something).
 A gig is a small-time thing; you do it when you want, in your free time, and aren’t actively trying to grow the income.
 The side gig, will always be your side gig.

 You have no intention of ever turning side gig into your “Main bae.”